openstack-archive/pylockfile/doc/source/lockfile.rst

 LockFile Objects
 ----------------

-:class:`LockFile` objects support the :term:`context manager` protocol used by the statement:`with` statement.
+:class:`LockFile` objects support the `context manager` protocol used by the statement:`with` statement.
 The timeout option is not supported when used in this fashion.
-While support for timeouts could be implemented, there is no support for handling the eventual :exc:`Timeout` exceptions raised by the :func:`__enter__` method, so you would have to protect the :keyword:`with` statement with a :keyword:`try` statement.
-The resulting construct would not be any simpler than just using a :keyword:`try` statement in the first place.
+While support for timeouts could be implemented, there is no support for handling the eventual :exc:`Timeout` exceptions raised by the :func:`__enter__` method, so you would have to protect the `with` statement with a `try` statement.
+The resulting construct would not be any simpler than just using a `try` statement in the first place.

 :class:`LockFile` has the following user-visible methods: